Phala-Network/phat-offchain-rollup/README.md

     .expect("failed to create rollup client");
 ```

-where the parameters means:
+The parameters represent:

-- `rpc`: The json-rpc endpoint of the target EVM compatible chain.
-Must be https or http (for test only).
+- `rpc`: The JSON-RPC endpoint of the target EVM compatible chain.
+It must be HTTPS or HTTP (for testing only).
 - `anchor_addr`: The deployed anchor contract address.
 - `queue_prefix`: The queue prefix.
-Must match the queue prefix specified when deploying the anchor contract.
+This must match the queue prefix specified when deploying the anchor contract.

-Once the client is created, the core functionalities are avaialbe to use.
-The code below shows how to read the kv-store:
+#### 2. Access the core functionalities:

+Read values from the KV store:

 ```rust
 let key = b"some-key";